Our Team

 Lynne Borden, PhD

-Dr. Lynne Borden is the associate dean for research and engagement for the University of Minnesota Extension.
-As the principal investigator of the CYFAR Professional Development and Technical Assistance (PDTA) Center, she provides overall leadership to all aspects of the team.
+Dr. Borden serves as the Associate Dean for Research and Engagement at the University of Minnesota Extension.
+As the Principal Investigator of the CYFAR Professional Development and Technical Assistance (PDTA) Center, she provides strategic oversight and administrative leadership for the entire project team.

 Daniel Perkins, PhD